Skip to main content

 • Local PPoC – the Amendment requires that the PPoC is resident in the Cayman Islands.
 Any necessary change to the PPoC must take place and be notified to the DITC by 31 January 2027; and

-• Data collection - Reporting FIs must collect and report certain additional information, such as the role of controlling persons, whether an account is a 'New Account' or 'Pre-Existing Account' (as defined under the CRS), and the type of account (including if it is a joint account) as well as confirming that each investor has a valid CRS self-certification.
+• Data collection - Reporting FIs must collect and report certain additional information, such as the role of Controlling Persons, whether an account is a 'New Account' or 'Pre-Existing Account' (as defined under the CRS), and the type of account (including if it is a joint account) as well as confirming that each investor or customer has a valid CRS self-certification.

 These updates are intended to strengthen regulatory oversight and improve the accuracy of information maintained by the Cayman Islands tax authority.